webpack/webpack.js.org/src/content/api/cli.md

 | --no-hot   | Disabled hot reloading if you have it enabled via your config |
 | --no-stats | Disables any compilation stats emitted by webpack             |

+## Core Flags

+Starting CLI v4 and webpack v5, CLI imports the entire configuration schema from webpack core to alow tuning almost every property from the command line.

+Here's the list of all the core flags supported by webpack v5 with CLI v4 - [link](https://github.com/webpack/webpack-cli/tree/next/packages/webpack-cli#webpack-5)

 ## Analyzing Bundle

 You can also use `webpack-bundle-analyzer` to analyze your output bundles emitted by webpack.
 You can use `--analyze` flag to invoke it via CLI.